uditbhaskar/ObjectDetect/README.md

 # ObjectDetect

-ObjectDetect is a modern Android app that lets users select an image from their gallery and performs cloud-based object detection using a Roboflow workflow.
-The app displays both the original and processed images (with bounding boxes), supports full-screen viewing with zoom/pan, and is built with Jetpack Compose, Ktor, and Koin using Clean Architecture.
+ObjectDetect is a modern Android app that lets users select an image from their gallery and perform cloud-based object detection using a Roboflow workflow.
+The app displays both the original and processed images (with bounding boxes), supports full-screen viewing with zoom and pan, and is built with Jetpack Compose, Ktor, and Koin, utilizing Clean Architecture with MVVM.

 ---

 ## ✨ Features

-- Select a photo from gallery.
+- Select a photo from the gallery.
 - Cloud object detection via Roboflow workflow API.
 - View both original and detected images side by side.
 - Full-screen image viewing with pinch-to-zoom and pan support.